On the influence of reference sample properties on magnetic force microscopy calibrations: Methods

-To assess the influence of different magnetic feature sizes in reference samples and varying measurement conditions, we also generate artificial reference samples.
-We begin with the original reference pattern image, which had 512 pixels, an image size of 5.12\,µm and consequently a pixel size of 10\,nm.
+To assess the influence of different magnetic feature sizes in reference samples and varying measurement conditions, we generate artificial reference samples, beginning with the original reference pattern image, which had 512 pixels, an image size of 5.12\,µm and consequently a pixel size of 10\,nm.
 We scale the original pattern to three larger sizes (10.24\,µm, 15.36\,µm and 20.48\,µm), creating three additional reference patterns with domain sizes larger than the original by factors of x2, x3, and x4, respectively.
 These are marked green in Table \ref{table1}.
-Due to this process, the pixel size increases to 20\,nm (x2), 30\,nm (x3) and 40\,nm (x3), respectively.
+Due to this process, the pixel size increases to 20\,nm (x2), 30\,nm (x3) and 40\,nm (x4), respectively.
 To emulate measurements with varying resolution, we reduce the pixel size of all three previously discussed patterns to 10\,nm by a numerical interpolation.
 This process increases the number of pixels and thus changes the resolution (marked orange in Table \ref{table1}).
 Finally, we cut out a 5.12\,µm area from each of the latter high-resolution images, changing the image size while keeping domain size and pixel size (10\,nm) constant (marked blue in Table \ref{table1}).
-The latter images are visualized by the insets of Fig.~\ref{fig:spectral_densities}b, c, and d.
-The inset in Fig.~\ref{fig:spectral_densities}a shows the original reference sample.
-We thus generated a set of artificial reference sample patterns with different domain sizes, resolution, and image sizes which will be used to analyze the impact of these parameters on the calibration process.
-The Fourier spectra of these reference patterns are shown in the left panels of Fig.~\ref{fig:spectral_densities}, together with the spectrum of the original reference pattern in light red.
-Additionally, the Fourier spectrum of the tip's stray field distribution is plotted in grey, derived from the NV-measured stray field distribution of the tip.